 It’s easy to think about physical therapy as something that’s needed only by certain people to help with the healing of a specific injury or a health condition, but Anamosa residents may be excited to know that just about everyone can benefit from it.

-Among the services available to clients through Above and Beyond Home Health Care is physical therapy, where a team of skilled and personable physical therapists and physical therapy assistants work with clients in improving strength or regaining lost strength and function, and at the same time reducing the amount of pain they’re experiencing.
+Among the services available to patients through Above and Beyond Home Health Care is physical therapy, where a team of skilled and personable physical therapists and physical therapy assistants work with patients in improving strength or regaining lost strength and function, and at the same time reducing the amount of pain they’re experiencing.

 A healthcare provider can recommend physical therapy for any age or health condition, whether it’s to treat something new, something ongoing or even pain from the past that may come and go.